Location: Lazarus Research Station

 If only it wasn’t a stupid one.

 Hearing more mechs coming down the hall, Shepard darted into the nearest room, closing the door and sweeping for hostiles.
-He saw two LOKIs on the ground, damaged, but still active.
-Grabbing the head of the first LOKI, he twisted sharply, silencing the mech before doing the same to the other.
+He saw two LOKIs on the ground—damaged, but still active.
+Grabbing the closest LOKI’s head, he twisted sharply, silencing the mech, before doing the same to the other.
 Waiting for the mechs outside to march away, he took stock of his surroundings.
-It appeared to contain medical data on him.
-Looking at the pictures more closely, he saw some were pictures of his pulmonary system, others of his skeletal system, even one of his brain and nervous system.
+The room he was in appeared to contain medical data on himself.
+Looking at the pictures more closely, he saw that some were pictures of his pulmonary system, others of his skeletal system, and even one of his brain and nervous system.

 He looked around for more details about the facility he was in, but everything was strangely secret.
-All he found was that diamond symbol everywhere.
-I recognize this symbol, but where?
+All he found was that diamond-like symbol everywhere.

 Within a minute, he broke through the firewalls.
 Inside were personal notes detailing something called Project Lazarus.
 The director was… Miranda Lawson!

-This facility definitely isn’t Alliance, no names, no obvious records, they want me for something, but I’m not a POW.
-Lawson goes out of her way to wake me up and help so far…
+This facility definitely isn’t Alliance.
+No names, no obvious records.
+They want me for something, but I’m not a POW.
+Lawson goes out of her way to wake me up and help so far….

-Clicking on the terminal, he idly noted that Miranda kept meticulous and detailed notes.
+Clicking on the terminal, he idly noted that Miranda had kept meticulous and detailed notes.
 One particular thing caught his eye: 2185 CE.